Target Grade Level / Age Range:

 - What happened to the soybeans after harvest?

-- Display the Vocabulary List , and ask the students to try to add those words in their description of the events.
+- Display the My Family's Soybean Farm or Pod to Plate vocabulary list and ask the students to try to add those words in their description of the events.

-- Next, use the Seasons Pictures PDF to display pictures from the book that portray each season.
-Showing one season at a time, ask the students to use the pictures to help recall more detail about the events in the story.
+- Display the Seasons Pictures document Showing one season at a time, ask the students to use the pictures to help recall more detail about the events in the story.

-- Display the Vocabulary Definitions to help the students expand and refine their descriptions.
+- Display the My Family's Soybean Farmor Pod to Plate vocabulary definitions to help the students expand and refine their descriptions.

 Activity 2: Creative Writing

-- Ask the students to re-write the story from the perspective of a soybean.
+- Ask the students to re-write all or one season of the story from the perspective of a soybean.

-- Encourage them to use their notes from Activity 1, and include all of the vocabulary words in their story.
-You may display or distribute the vocabulary sheet, or have students refer to the book’s glossary.
+- Encourage them to use their notes from Activity 1, and include at least 15 of the vocabulary words in their story.
+You may display or distribute the vocabulary sheet.

 - Ask them to include language that pertains to time, sequence and cause/effect (first, before, next, then, and last, etc.).